 Remember, gear is important, but it can’t beat knowledge and experience.
-Get out in the woods and build a fire with a firesteel, go on a long hike with your BOB, get your hands dirty building a fire pit.
+Get out in the woods and build a fire, go on a long hike with your BOB, get your hands dirty building a fire pit.
 It’s great practice for the real thing and you just might have fun at the same time.

 1. Poncho – A military grade poncho is a piece of equipment that has many different uses – exactly what you need when preparing a bug-out bag.
 I say military grade because in my experience I’ve never been let down by one of these sturdy ponchos.
 If you buy something from Walmart don’t forget the old adage, “You get what you pay for.”
 I used a Walmart poncho once and that was enough.
 It tore while I was trying to set it up as a shelter and by the time I was done with it I might as well have used confetti to make a shelter.